jaspector

 Building permits are required for new construction, additions, and alterations in unincorporated Pulaski County.
 The county publishes separate applications for commercial, residential, solar, manufactured home, electrical, gas, HVAC, plumbing, and sprinkler/fire-alarm permits.
 New home construction may also require temporary power, VDOT entrance, Health Department, zoning, and debris-disposal permits.

-Typical processing time is New home reviews may take up to 3 days.
+Building permit processing times in unincorporated Pulaski County, VA typically run New home reviews may take up to 3 days.
 No general permit-wide turnaround was published..
+Timelines can vary based on project complexity and current department workload.